JaydeepRamanuj/kanban-app-zustand/README.md

 - 🔔 Browser and system-level notifications
 - 📊 Productivity metrics dashboard
 - 🧭 Timeline view to visualize progress and learning milestones

-> ⚠️ **Note:** This project is under active development.
-UI and features may change frequently.

----

-### 🐞 Known Issues

-1. Using `<select>` inside a task causes drag behavior conflicts
-2. Dragging tasks can appear beneath columns visually
-3. Tasks are not fully synced with user accounts _(currently being worked on)_